LoisRP/java-ilpv4-connector-docs/tutorials/peering-ilp-over-http.md

 ## Overview

-This guide instructs you how to setup a peering relationship between two Connectors \(i.e., `alice` and `bob`\) and also verify connectivity in both directions using the ILP Ping.
+This guide instructs you how to set up a peering relationship between two Connectors \(i.e., `alice` and `bob`\) and also verify connectivity in both directions using the ILP Ping.

 For example, to verify connectivity from Alice to Bob, the `test.alice.peter` account is used to ping Bob at `test.bob`.
 Likewise, to verify connectivity from Bob to Alice, the `test.bob.pauline` account is used to ping Alice at `test.alice`.